 No other persons are allowed to enter the building.

 For productions for which each ticket bears a specific seat number, the audience is required to sit in the right seats and to follow the instructions provided by the ticket and by the front-of-house staff, the seating staff or the security staff.
 The staff shall ensure, by all legal means, that spectators sit in the right seats.
 The OPERATOR reserves the right to move members of the audience to different seats, but when doing so shall ensure that the new seats are in the same category of seats, or a higher one.
 The OPERATOR may decide that access to any specific seat can no longer be guaranteed after the performance has begun.

 In the case of free seating, the ticket does not necessarily provide access to a seat.

 In the event of cancellation or postponement, the procedure for the provision of refunds will be determined by the organiser / producer of the event.

 The customer must contact the ticket retailer in order to ascertain the procedure for obtaining a refund, if applicable.

 The spectators must comply with the instructions printed on the tickets.

 Children under the age of three are not allowed inside the building, with the exception of shows intended for children; children under the age of one will not be admitted to the venue, with no refunds being possible.
 Parents are hereby notified that it is their responsibility to provide ear-protectors for their children.

-The venue reserves the right to refuse to admit minors under the age of 16 who are not accompanied by a legal representative or do not have permission from their parents, with no refunds being possible.
+The venue reserves the right to refuse to admit minors under the age of 16 who are not accompanied by a legal representative, with no refunds being possible.

-An example of a parental consent form, by way of indication, is appended hereto.
+An example of a parental consent form (for minors between 16 and 18), by way of indication, is appended hereto.